 How Does a Chiropractor Treat a Pinched Nerve?

 Chiropractic care is a non-surgical treatment for a pinched nerve.
 Our chiropractor in Indianapolis will use manual manipulation to adjust the vertebrae in your spine and take pressure off of the pinched nerve.
-Some of the other chiropractic care treatments that may be used to treat a pinched nerve include electrical stimulation, ice/heat therapy, and massage.
+Some of the other chiropractic care treatments that may be used to treat a pinched nerve include electrical stimulation, and ice/heat therapy.

 How Long Does It Take to Heal From a Pinched Nerve?